STR-UPM/Embedded_Ada_Examples/STM32F4/ToyOBDH/ground_station/README.md

 # ToyGS

 Tiny mockup of a ground station for a satellite mission, running on a unix desktop or laptop computer.
-This system has been designed to be used in conjunction with a companion [tiny OBDH system](https://github.com/STR-UPM/ToyOBDH), running on an embedded computer (e.g. a Raspberry Pi).
-Both computers communicate through sockets on an internet connection.
+This system has been designed to be used in conjunction with a companion [tiny OBDH system](https://github.com/STR-UPM/ToyOBDH), running on an embedded computer board.
+Both computers communicate through a serial data link.

 Building the software requires an Ada compiler.
 Compilers for Linux, MacOS, and Liubx systems can be dowloaded from the [AdaCore Community site](https://www.adacore.com/community).